techyjulius/tictactoe/README.md

 - Run `npm start` to launch this app on your local environment

 Note: No state manangement package or 'react contexts and hooks' were used in this project because this was a small project which to my judgement state could be managed without use of any of those.
-However, I will be adding
+However, I will be adding redux later to demonstrate how redux can be used in this project.